List of grand commanders of the Order of Dannebrog

-Presently seven persons wear the grand commander's insignia.
-They are the six grand commanders and King Frederik X, the sovereign of the order.
+Presently six persons wear the grand commander's insignia.
+They are the five grand commanders and King Frederik X, the sovereign of the order.

 By royal ordinance of October 10, 1951 women can be appointed grand commanders.
 Therefore, the women that appear in the list before that date were, strictly speaking, not appointed grand commanders as much as awarded the honour of wearing the insignia of a grand commander.